The evolution of NZAOC ammunition responsibilities 1939-1945

 1945

-From mid-1945, discussions start to take place on the post was the shape of the NZAOC.
+From mid-1945, discussions started to take place on the post-war shape of the NZAOC.
 Some thought was given to returning the NZAOC to its pre-war status as a predominantly civilian organisation.
-Reality prevailed the future of the NZAOC was assured as a feature of the post-war army.
-It was estimated that there were at least three years of work required in inspecting and refurbishing ammunition returned from units that had been demobilised, which was in addition to maintaining existing stocks of unused ammunition.[30]
+Reality prevailed, and the future of the NZAOC was assured as a feature of the post-war army.
+It was estimated that at least three years of work were required to inspect and refurbish ammunition returned from units that had been demobilised, in addition to maintaining existing stocks of unused ammunition.[30]
 The proposed establishment for NZAOC Ammunition units saw the first widespread use of the terms IOO (In the context of the modern Ammunition Technical Officer) and Ammunition Examiner (Ammunition Technician).
 1945 saw the completion of the ammunition infrastructure works first authorised in 1941.

 Burnham